Zopa to close ALL investor accounts - what this means for you

 If you're applying for the boosted £10,000 funding, you cannot be asked for a deposit unless the cost of the improvements is more than £10,000.

-We don't yet know what pricing will be like under this scheme, but in similar green improvement schemes in the past we've seen people being charged much more than they would have if they'd installed these measures off their own backs.
+We don't know exactly what individuals are being quoted under the Green Homes Grant scheme, but in similar green improvement schemes in the past we've heard of people being charged much more than they would have been if they'd installed these measures off their own backs.

-Watch out for cold callers trying to get you to sign up to work under the Green Homes Grant scheme – we've already seen a few reports of this.
-Always make sure you go through the Government's official site, and make sure your installers are certified with TrustMark and the Microgeneration Certification Scheme.
+Watch out for cold callers trying to get you to sign up to work under the Green Homes Grant scheme – we've seen a few reports of this.
+Always make sure you go through the Government's official site, and make sure your installers are certified with TrustMark and/or the Microgeneration Certification Scheme.

-While this new grant only covers homes in England, if you live elsewhere in the UK there are other schemes that offer financial support towards making your home more energy efficient.
+While the Green Homes Grant only covers homes in England, if you live elsewhere in the UK there are other schemes that offer financial support towards making your home more energy efficient.